IntelPython/oneAPI-for-SciPy/content/en/details/skbuild.md

 assert np.allclose(f0, f1)
 ```

-Of course a naive NumPy reference implementation can not handle the large size input like used above, running out of memory,
+Of course a naive NumPy reference implementation below can not handle the large size input like used above, raising `MemoryError` exception,
 but it can be used to confirm correctness:

 ```